Compression Result

 Step-by-Step Guide:

-2. Adjust the Quality slider until the displayed saving percentage meets your goal.
+2. Move the quality slider until the percentage meets your goal.

 FAQ: